 The Secretary of State for Transport on 24 January 2022 deposited in Parliament the Hybrid Bill for the construction of HS2B – from Crewe to Manchester.
 The various Bill and plan documents have been supplied to the Council.
 These plans contain some amendments resulting from the previous consultation processes, but do not meet Council’s detailed objections in full, and obviously do not respond to Council’s overriding objection to the project as a whole.

-The Parish Council has now submitted its objections to the scheme both in principle and in its details – that is in relation to the first two of the opportunities just described, and it is currently considering how to approach the petitioning stage of the process.
+The Parish Council submitted its objections to the scheme both in principle and in its details – that is in relation to the first two of the opportunities just described, and has submitted a petition of objection to Parliament.

 The Parish Council has prepared a working summary of the detailed impacts of the scheme.
 These can be found on this website under HS2 Documents, or by using this link.

-If you require any more information on the proposals or how to object, please contact the Parish Clerk in the first instance.
+If you require any more information on the proposals or how to object, or if you would like to inspect this plan, please contact the Acting Parish Clerk in the first instance.